-This Level 1 Sport study programme is designed for students who must focus on achieving their GCSE English and Maths grades, and whose achievement in these subjects is at level 2-1.
+This Level 1 College Certificate in Sport study programme is designed for students who must focus on achieving their GCSE English and Maths grades, and whose achievement in these subjects is at level 2-1.

 Students will study a Sport programme which supplements the delivery of Functional Skills so they can achieve these qualifications.

-They will also have the opportunity to achieve technical qualifications such as SL1 and First Aid and to gain valuable careers opportunities through work placements.
+They will also have the chance to achieve technical qualifications such as SL1 and First Aid and to gain valuable careers opportunities through work placements.

 A Sports programme covering the core concepts will prepare students for studying Sport at Level 2.

 The course is designed for students with low-level GCSE grades (3-1) or limited qualification achievements.
 It is essential that you show a commitment to maintaining high standards of behaviour and attendance and to meeting deadlines.